 At the first sight, these structures seems be part of Alif-Laila or Aladdin Story of Baghdad.
 It was a complete treat to eye, and also an opportunity to witness such a rare glimpse of Indian history.

 Though it is a state protected monument, but here you will not find any guard or care taker.
 And it seems that the Govt is least bother for its maintenance.
 Where monuments of the Mughal era are still retaining its glory, but this 100 year old struggling monument quite uncertain for its future.

-Other place to visit in Junagarh
+Other place to visit in Junagadh

 Uparkot fort is an ancient fort which have its root from the Mauryan Era.
 This fort accommodates several unbelievable construction like deep wells dug in the hard rock, and some ancient caves.
-From the fort you can enjoy nice view of the Junagarh town and Girnar peak as well.
+From the fort you can enjoy nice view of the Junagadh town and Girnar peak as well.

 Girnar is the highest point of Gujarat at an altitude of 1110 meter, it also have sacred value for Jains and Hindus both.
-‘Ashokan edicts on the rock’ is also important tourist attraction of Junagarh city on the way to Girnar hill.
+‘Ashokan edicts on the rock’ is also important tourist attraction of Junagadh city on the way to Girnar hill.